hashicorp/boundary-ui/e2e-tests/README.md

 - `eval "$(doormat aws export --account boundary_team_acctest_dev)"`.
 Exporting AWS env variables from doormat to your terminal.
 - `enos scenario launch e2e_ui_aws builder:local` or `enos scenario launch e2e_ui_aws_ent builder:local` if in enterprise.
   - Launches enos scenario, this will take from 5 to 10 minutes.
 When its done, you will see a Enos Operations finished! within your terminal.
 Check out more scenarios [here](https://github.com/hashicorp/boundary/tree/main/enos).
 - `bash scripts/test_e2e_env.sh`.
 Prints all the env variables within Enos scenario.
 Copy the output and paste it within your Terminal 2 (Boundary UI).
-These env variables are need within Boundary UI to run the test against the enos scenario.
+These env variables are needed within Boundary UI to run the test against the enos scenario.

 Alternatively, you can also redirect the output to an `.env` file that will get picked up by tests automatically which is useful if you're running tests in your IDE:
 ```